 How much of the knowledge you want to impart to your audience is in the sphere of legitimate controversy?

 Take climate change.
 Your audience might accept, for example, that global warming is man-made.
 But if they're going to mount a response, their knowledge needs to go beyond that.
 They need to understand the causes and effects of global warming.
 The main contributors.
 The forms it will take.
 And so on.

 And unfortunately, all these topics are still up for debate.

 Myth 2: You’re in the enlightened group, speaking to the ignorant

 If you're ringing alarm bells, you’re positioning yourself towards your audience as enlightened.
 And you're positioning them, in turn, as a group that needs clueing in.

 That in itself isn't too bad.
 But the online sphere, where most of this discourse takes place, is ripe for misunderstandings.
 Tribes, each with their own norms and shared beliefs, dominate the landscape.
 And nobody wants you to school them, because it feels like, well, being at school.

 It's difficult to impart knowledge to strangers without encountering resistance.
 Or worse.

-As people are informed, they will mobilise around common solutions that work
+Myth 3: As people get informed, they will mobilise around common solutions that work

 Imagine you've transferred an exact copy of what you know, directly into the brains of your audience.
 Imagine, too, that they're as mad about the issue as you are.